CVNR/nic_functional/README.md

 # nic_functional

-Within nic_functional you will find information, such as tutorials, that will assist you when preprocesses functional/bold data.
+Information + tutorials that will assist you when preprocessing functional/bold data.
 You can find information relating to running scripts, data quality control, and troubleshooting anomalous scans.